 - to satisfy the School's legal obligations and allow the School to discharge its duty of care.

 In some cases where the School requests personal information about a student or Parent, if the information requested is not provided, the School may not be able to enrol or continue the enrolment of the student or permit the student to take part in a particular activity.

 Job applicants, staff members and contractors: In relation to personal information of job applicants, staff members and contractors, the School's primary purpose of collection is to assess and (if successful) to engage the applicant, staff member or contractor, as the case may be.
 The purposes for which the School uses personal information of job applicants, staff members and contractors include:

 - in administering the individual's employment or contract, as the case may be;

 - for insurance purposes;

-- seeking funds for the School and marketing;
+- seeking donations and marketing for the School; and

 - to satisfy the School's legal obligations, for example, in relation to child protection legislation.

 Volunteers: The School also obtains personal information about volunteers who assist the School in its functions or conduct associated activities, such as The Parents’ and Friends’ Association, Old Girls’ Association etc to enable the School and the volunteers to work together.

 Marketing and fundraising: The School treats marketing and seeking donations for the future growth and development of the School as an important part of ensuring that the School continues to provide a quality learning environment in which both students and staff thrive.
 Personal information held by the School may be disclosed to organisations that assist in the School's fundraising, for example, the School's Foundation, Old Girl’s Association etc.